 - Us-versus-them: Kevin Roose, a tech writer at the Times, says Democrats should ready themselves for the “internet impeachment.”
 If they want their argument to stick, “they will need to do a better job of controlling the online battleground, where partisan opportunists jockey to set the narrative in real time and undermine the opposing side.”

-- Missing the story: For CJR, Keith Gessen writes that he missed the Ukraine story when he was interviewing one of its key players—Keith Volker, US special representative to the country—right as the events around Trump’s phone call were unfolding.
+- Missing the story: For CJR, Keith Gessen writes that he missed the Ukraine story when he was interviewing one of its key players—Kurt Volker, US special representative to the country—right as the events around Trump’s phone call were unfolding.
 “I was underprepared.
 I was naive.
 I asked about American policy and the Minsk accords and NATO expansion,” Gessen says.
 “Meanwhile, behind the scenes, the real work of this administration was taking place.”

 Other notable stories: